You are here

 About Dr. Gillman

-Matthew W. Gillman, M.D. joined the National Institutes of Health on July 5, 2016 as the director of the Environmental influences on Child Health Outcomes (ECHO) Program.
+Matthew W. Gillman, M.D. joined the National Institutes of Health on July 5, 2016 as the director of the ECHO Program.
 Dr. Gillman joined NIH from Harvard Medical School where he was a professor of population medicine and a professor of nutrition at Harvard School of Public Health.
 His background is in the fields of epidemiology, pediatrics, and internal medicine.
 He has extensive experience with cohort studies, having served as an investigator on several large, high-profile studies such as Project Viva, the Growing Up Today Study, PROBIT, the Framingham Heart Study and the National Children’s Study.